How to Troubleshoot Slow Loading Web Pages? Top Fixes

 Testing and Monitoring

 Schedule regular synthetic tests.
 Compare performance across devices and connection speeds.
 Set up alerts for performance degradation.
 Google Analytics 4 tracks real user metrics.
-DebugBear provides detailed performance monitoring.
+DebugBear provides detailed performance monitoring features to keep an eye on your web pages’ performance.

 Final Thoughts